 COVID-19 hit our business fast, much like most small businesses out there.
-There was so much uncertainty in the world, and that really held true for small businesses too.
-No one really knew if they were going to be able to keep their doors open, how long they would have to be closed for, and if they were able to offer curbside services.
+There was so much uncertainty in the world, which also held for small businesses.
+No one knew if they would be able to keep their doors open, how long they would have to be closed, and if they could offer curbside services.

-This impacted us right away because we primarily work with small businesses at the local level, here in Milwaukee, WI.
-We ended up really scaling back services for a number of our clients and went into almost a defense strategy initially while things were getting figured out at a government level.
-The biggest impact to us and our clients was right away when the US went on lockdown in March-April.
+This impacted us immediately because we primarily work with small businesses locally in Milwaukee, WI.
+We ended up scaling back services for several of our clients and went into almost a defense strategy initially while things were getting figured out at a government level.
+The biggest impact on our clients and us was immediately when the US went on lockdown in March-April.

-Fast forward a couple of months and we started to scale back all of our clients to a normal level and gain a good amount of new clients that we’ve been talking to over the last few years.
-The reason for services going back to normal and the additional clients was that these old school business owners started to see and realize how important being online was, in a time where a majority of business was being forced online.
-It was a moment where you adapt or become obsolete, and we not only took on new clients but donated some of our efforts to local businesses by updating their websites to either communicate how they were handling COVID or we helped them make their website eCommerce.
+Fast forward a couple of months, and we started to scale back all of our clients to a normal level and gain many new clients we’ve been talking to over the last few years.
+The reason for services returning to normal and the additional clients was that these old-school business owners started to see and realize how important being online was when a majority of business was being forced online.
+It was a moment where you adapt or become obsolete.
+We not only took on new clients but donated some of our efforts to local businesses by updating their websites to communicate how they were handling COVID, or we helped them make their eCommerce website.

 I’ve taken a much different route than most people I’ve met who own marketing agencies.
-I actually graduated from UW-Whitewater with a finance degree and worked in the finance industry for about 3 years before making the full-time switch to SocialSurge Marketing.
-During my time in private wealth management, I learned how much I enjoy analytics, which is definitely a plus in the marketing industry, but more importantly, I learned how much I enjoy people.
+I graduated from UW-Whitewater with a finance degree and worked in the finance industry for about 3 years before switching to SocialSurge Marketing.
+During my time in private wealth management, I learned how much I enjoy analytics, which is a plus in the marketing industry, but more importantly, I learned how much I enjoy people.

 My primary role here at SocialSurge is talking to new prospects, building new client relationships, and making sure existing clients are happy.
 It’s pretty much been a dream come true so far.
-I’ve been super fortunate to have partnered with my business partner, Kevin Nelsen, who is the head of marketing and sets up our clients for success by developing and implementing their marketing strategies.
+I’ve been super fortunate to have partnered with my business partner, Kevin Nelsen, the head of marketing, and set up our clients for success by developing and implementing their marketing strategies.

 How does your company innovate?

-“Marketing is constantly evolving…” and if you’re not following current trends, you’re going to be left in the dust.
+“Marketing is constantly evolving…” You will be left in the dust if you’re not following current trends.
 We’re constantly innovating whenever a new feature is introduced, a new platform is trending, or whenever an algorithm is updated.
-It’s one of the big benefits of companies working with a digital marketing agency – that you don’t have to constantly stay on top of these trends since we do it for you.
+One of the big benefits of companies working with a digital marketing agency is that you don’t have to constantly stay on top of these trends since we do it for you.

 Absolutely.
-As a business owner, I’ve gotten pretty comfortable with making difficult decisions for my and our clients’ businesses.
-Part of making those difficult decisions is making some mistakes and learning along the way.
+As a business owner, I’ve gotten pretty comfortable making difficult decisions for my and our client’s businesses.
+Making those difficult decisions is making mistakes and learning along the way.
 There’s a saying, by I believe John Maxwell, “Fail early, fail often, but always fail forward.”
-I try to turn every “bad decision” or mistake that I make into a learning experience and try to never make the same mistake twice.
+I try to turn every “bad decision” or mistake into a learning experience and try never to make the same mistake twice.

 Most of our major stepping stones in our business have been learned by making a mistake, dissecting it, and figuring out how not to repeat the same mistake.